stammi/slides2/README.md

 I did not put this to a repo like clojars yet, so for the moment you have to start with a ```lein install```.

+Then use [slides2-lein-template](https://github.com/stammi/slides2-lein-template/) to create a sceleton presentation.
+See README over there.

 ## License

 Copyright © 2014 Christian Stamm